Colleen Lancaster

 User vs business goals

-Helping users look forward to the future
+Helping survivors look forward to the future

 How can we achieve these goals?